 This old variety originating from the Apache people produces large panicles full of red seeds.
 Sorghum bicolor is a dye plant whose use is quite widespread in Africa.
 It is the sheaths of the leaves, often colored red, that are used for the anthocyanin content.
+This sorghum is mostly grown for its sweet canes.

 Scientific Name: Sorghum bicolor